guilherme-aroliveira/my-obsidian-vault/Computer Science/DevOps.md

 Working in <span style="color: #d65d0e">small batches</span> is a <strong style="color: #d79921">concept</strong> from <span style="color: #d65d0e">Lean Manufacturing</span>.
 It's important in situations when fast feedback is required.
 Feature size support frequent releases, features should be completed in a script.

-<strong style="color: #d79921">Working DevOps</strong> is all about facilitating a cultura of teaming and collaboration, agile development as a shared discipline, automate relentless, push smaller releases faster.
+<strong style="color: #d79921">Working DevOps</strong> is all about facilitating a culture of teaming and collaboration, agile development as a shared discipline, automate relentless, push smaller releases faster.

 DevOps <strong style="color: #b16286">seeks to breaking big projects down</strong> to deliver a continual series of <strong style="color: #d79921">small changes</strong> that are more manageable DevOps reduces the risk of large projects.